 Wikipedia defines the term as follows:

 Endpoint security or endpoint protection is an approach to the protection of computer networks that are remotely bridged to client devices.
 The connection of laptops, tablets, mobile phones and other wireless devices to corporate networks creates attack paths for security threats.
 Endpoint security attempts to ensure that such devices follow a definite level of compliance to standards.

 Why is it important now?

 As the business grows, the number of people who access the organization’s network increases.
-Employees, partners and vendors connect to the enterprise network with their personal devices that increase the number of potential security breach points.
+Employees, partners and vendors connect to the enterprise network with their devices that increase the number of potential security breach points.
 There are two concerns regarding enterprise network security:

 - Insufficient traditional security solutions: Legacy antivirus solutions are no longer sufficient against today’s advanced technology threats.
 These solutions require constant patching but for example, they do not sufficiently cover some outdated, niche systems.
 A single vulnerability can enable attackers to gain access to all sensitive data that the organization holds.
 More flexible solutions, that can deal with threats that they see for the first time (e.g. by using anomaly detection) are necessary for modern endpoint security.

 In the video below, Keatron Evans, Infosec instructor and Managing Partner at KM Cyber Security, and Juergen Bayer, Senior Security Advisor at HP explaining why endpoint security matters more after the pandemic.
 They also highlight hardware and software considerations to harden endpoints against cyberattacks and steps you should be taking now to protect your IT and security infrastructure.

 What are the best practices?